THEMIXT/staff/Protection.md

 - action: delete
 - name: My new area

 In addition to the command line tool.
-The is also an overview of protected areas when in staff mode.
+There is also an overview of protected areas when in staff mode.

 ### This can be accessed through the GUI HUB:
 [[/images/protect_hub.png|Protected area hub screen]]